Diversity Needs to be Front and Center

 Jun 12, 2013, 9:00 AM, Posted by Efrain Talamantes

 Efrain Talamantes, MD, MBA, is a Robert Wood Johnson Foundation/U.S. Department of Veterans Affairs Clinical Scholar at the University of California, Los Angeles.
-This is part of a series of posts looking at diversity in the health care workforce.

 Diversity in health care is critical in providing quality health care to all Americans.
 As physicians, we care for patients from all walks of life and we strive to heal with our expertise, compassion and open-mindedness.
 Our health system and patients benefit greatly from health professionals who can speak and understand different languages, and who always strive to understand different backgrounds, cultures, practices, and beliefs.
 Research shows that diversity in the health care workforce enhances training for health professionals and improves access to quality health care.